rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-interviews.md

 - Aiming to push for a further 2 weeks of interviews.
 - I will do another mail-out, and look to connect with Research Group leaders for any opportunities to present (be visible)
 - Once The map is visualized, I will also use this to specifically target core groups

+### 2025-11-18
+Compiling themes in kumu syntax to create a mind map ~./private/community-objectives-kumu.xlsx

+Summaries drafting in ~./private/community-objective-summaries.md.
+These will be made public after data collection.